microsoftgraph/console-java-connect-sample/README.md

 To use this sample you need a Azure Active Directory Tenant.
 If you're not sure what a tenant is or how you would get one, read [What is an Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Azure as an organization](http://azure.microsoft.com/documentation/articles/sign-up-organization/).
 These docs should get you started on your way to using Azure AD.

+### Step 2: Download Java (7 and above) for your platform

+To use this sample, you need a working installation of [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [Gradle](https://gradle.org/).

 The sample was built using the Gradle plugin for IntelliJ IDEA IDE.
 The project build.gradle file is configured to let you run the sample from within IntelliJ.
 The run build configuration lets you run or debug the sample.

-### Step 2: Download Java (7 and above) for your platform

-To use this sample, you need a working installation of [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [Maven](https://maven.apache.org).

 ### Step 3: Download the Sample application and modules